The Taking of Pelham One Two Three (1974 film): Critical reception

 The film was well received by critics.
-Variety called it "a good action caper" but "the major liability is Peter Stone's screenplay, which develops little interest in either Matthau or Shaw's gang, nor the innocent hostages" which are "simply stereotyped baggage".
-While the trade paper complained that the Mayor was "played for silly laughs", it called Shaw "superb in another versatile characterization".
+Variety called it "a good action caper", but "the major liability is Peter Stone's screenplay, which develops little interest in either Matthau or Shaw's gang, nor the innocent hostages", who are "simply stereotyped baggage".
+Although the trade paper complained that the Mayor was "played for silly laughs", it called Shaw "superb in another versatile characterization".

 BoxOffice thought that "some of the excitement has been lost" translating the novel to the screen, but "there is entertainment value in Peter Stone's screenplay".

-Nora Sayre of The New York Times thought it captured the mood of New York and New Yorkers.
+Nora Sayre of The New York Times thought that it captured the mood of New York and New Yorkers.
 "Throughout there's a skillful balance between the vulnerability of New Yorkers and the drastic, provocative sense of comedy that thrives all over our sidewalks.
 And the hijacking seems like a perfectly probable event for this town.
 (Perhaps the only element of fantasy is the implication that the city's departments could function so smoothly together).
 Meanwhile, the movie adds up to a fine piece of reporting—and it's the only action picture I've seen this year that has a rousing plot."

-The film was one of several released that year that gave New York a bad image, including Law and Disorder, Death Wish, Serpico, and The Super Cops.
-Vincent Canby, another New York Times critic, wrote, "New York is a mess, say these films.
+The film was one of several released that year that gave New York a bad image, including Law and Disorder, Death Wish, Serpico and The Super Cops.
+Vincent Canby, another critic for The New York Times, wrote, "New York is a mess, say these films.
 It's run by fools.
 Its citizens are at the mercy of its criminals who, as often as not, are protected by an unholy alliance of civil libertarians and crooked cops.
 The air is foul.
 The traffic impossible.
 Services are diminishing and the morale is such that ordering a cup of coffee in a diner can turn into a request for a fat lip."
 But The Taking of Pelham One Two Three, "compared to the general run of New York City films, is practically a tonic, a good-humored, often witty suspense melodrama in which the representatives of law and decency triumph without bending the rules."

-The Boston Globe called it "fast, funny and fairly terrifying", and "a nerve-racking ride", and appreciated the "wry humor" of Stone's script.
+The Boston Globe called it "fast, funny and fairly terrifying" and "a nerve-racking ride", and appreciated the "wry humor" of Stone's script.
 It tapped into a darker reality: "A short time ago subways were safe; today some of them are full of the dark rage of asylums.
 And who really is to say a Pelham-type incident is out of the question?"